 A first proof of concept study for the wind erosion control potential of wood strands was conducted during the 2005-06 academic year at the USDA ARS laboratory in Pullman, WA.
 Dr. Joan Wu and Dr. Brenton Sharratt guided a graduate student (Ms. Natalie Copeland) to test the efficacy of wood-strand materials under laboratory wind tunnel conditions.

-Figure 4.
+FIGURE 9.
 Results of an experiment at USDA ARS laboratory in Pullman, WA showing the threshold velocity for wheat straw versus one wood-strand blend under wind tunnel conditions (Copeland et al., 2006).
-At a movement score of 3, mass mobilization of the material begins, and at score of 4 all material is lost from the plot.
+At a Mobility Scale score of 3, mass mobilization of the wheat straw begins, and at score of 4 all material is lost from the plot while WoodStraw® moves slightly but is still present at the peak wind speed of the wind tunnel.

-Figures 5 and 6.
-Results of wind tunnel experiments comparing bare soil (B) to mulches demonstrate that wood strands (WS) of the type tested are more effective than straw mulch (AS) for controlling both total sediment and fine PM10 dust emissions (Copeland et al., 2006).
+FIGURE 10, 11.
+Results of wind tunnel experiments comparing bare soil (B) to mulches demonstrate that wood strands (WS) of the type tested are more effective than straw mulch (AS) for controlling both total sediment and fine PM10 particle size dust emissions, which represent the smallest particle size covered in the Clean Air Act of 1970 (Copeland et al., 2006).